svnsaisathvik/Data_Analytics_project/README.md

 Design an IMDb dashboard to analyse the data with top 1000 movies with their gross income,imdb rating,meta score etc to give the best Actor Director Combos based on different parameters.
 ## Features

-- Genre Analysis(First Page)-We are analysing all the genres with parameters such as Revenue By Genre,Rating By Genre,Meta_Score By Genre,No_of_votes,Certificates
+- Genre Analysis(First Page)-We are analysing all the genres with parameters such as Revenue By Genre,Rating By Genre,Meta_Score By Genre,No_of_votes,Certificates used the most and the least by charts
 - Movie Analysis(Second Page)- The Movie analysis has the imdb rating graph compared to all the movies in the Genre,Revenue of the movie compared to other movies in the Genre,No_of_votes of movie with all other genres,Meta Score toanalyse the movies performance.
 - Actor Analysis(Third Page)- This page consists of the genres the actors has worked and the movies to select in which the present actor has worked.It has the best Actor-Director combos for different parameters.The best combo for IMDb rating,Best Combo for Meta_Score and Best Combo for the gross revenue.And finally considering all these parameters(IMDb rating,Meta_Score) and gives the overall best Actor-Director Combo.
 ## TechStack